 Mekong Delta and Vinh Trang Pagoda Tour

-The day trip to Mekong Delta, My Tho and Ben Area Islands.
+The day trip to the Mekong Delta, My Tho and Ben Area Islands.

 The full-day Mekong Delta tour includes a boat ride through the Mekong River and a walk around the villages.